Corruption case ends with conviction and acquittal

 “So the government said here was a freebie and a confession and a plan and you’re shaking your head and saying ‘Where’s that evidence?’
 That’s called reasonable doubt,” the lawyer told jurors.

-Both Ferri and Antetomaso’s attorney, Joseph Conway, pointed Tuesday to the testimony of Oyster Bay’s deputy highway commissioner John Bishop.
+Both Ferri and Conway pointed Tuesday to the testimony of Oyster Bay’s deputy highway commissioner John Bishop.

 But Cavallo said Tuesday that Bishop “wasn’t credible” and had “an agenda” to protect Cecere or the town.